eclipsesource/glsp-tutorial/README.md

 # GLSP Tutorial

 ## BETA VERSION
-This tutorial is currently in open beta version.
+This tutorial is currently in an open beta version.
 There might be issues and glitches in it.
-We are very happy for any feedback and will try to incoporate it.
+We are very happy for any feedback and will try to incorporate it.
 Please report issues on this repository to provide feedback!

 ## Eclipse Graphical Language Server Platform (GLSP)